newatoms/guides/set-adword-campaign/reamde.md

 ## Clicks per daily budget

-Search popularity is displayed as "average searched per month" which equals impression.
+Search popularity is displayed as "average searched per month" which equals amount of impressions.
 The amount of clicks you can get within your daily budget: [Daily budget]/[cost per click]

 If you know the amount of impressions per click you can calculate the amount of impressions you need to reach your budged.
 Sadly, there is no way to get this info apart from testing with your Adwords campaigns.